TrioXpert: An Automated Incident Management Framework for Microservice System: Methodology

 As illustrated in Fig.~\ref{fig:overview}, \name comprises three core modules: (1) \textit{Multimodal Data Preprocessing}, (2) \textit{Multi-Dimensional System Status Representation}, and (3) \textit{LLMs Collaborative Reasoning}.
 These modules are orchestrated to achieve accurate and interpretable incident analysis.

 In the preprocessing stage, tailored strategies are applied to metrics, logs, and traces to produce structured inputs: a time-series matrix $\mathcal{M}$, a service topology graph $\mathcal{G}$, and filtered logs $\mathcal{L}$ and traces $\mathcal{T}$.
 Subsequently, three modality-aware pipelines extract numerical and textual features for system status characterization.
-Finally, a MoE architecture coordinates multiple LLMs to jointly perform downstream incident management tasks, supported by structured reasoning evidence.
+Finally, an multi-expert collaboration architecture coordinates multiple LLMs to jointly perform downstream incident management tasks, supported by structured reasoning evidence.

-Furthermore, the overall framework of \name comprises two key phases: offline training and online testing.
-During the offline training phase, the model utilizes data from normal periods to train the feature processor in the first data processing pipeline, learning the normal feature representations.
-In the online testing phase, the model sequentially processes data through the aforementioned three modules, generating results that are both accurate and supported by detailed reasoning.